At some stage of building your business, you may find yourself in a position where you need to know all about crisis management.

 Organisations are frequently overwhelmed by the complexity of managing the information that pours in during a crisis.
 In an army battle HQ, their aim is to get inside the response loop or decision cycle of the enemy.
 Likewise, for a company in crisis, the aim is to gain control of the situation by getting ahead in the decision/action cycle to achieve that control.
 Understanding the situation is critical and managing information effectively is the key to achieving this.
 It takes clear procedures that have been rehearsed to collect information from credible sources; collate and analyse it to change it from unstructured data into something that is of use.
 And then distribute it to those who need it.

 THREE: Integrating Communications

 Quality information also supports good communication.
-Too often the message may not reflect reality demonstrating a disconnection of the crisis managers and communicators.
-The crisis communications team and the crisis management team should be coordinated centrally to successfully drive well prepared plans on both sides.
+Too often the message may not reflect reality demonstrating a disconnection of crisis managers and communicators.
+The crisis communications team and the crisis management team should be coordinated centrally to successfully drive well-prepared plans on both sides.
 This should support and drive the integration of the facts with the messages to ensure they are relevant and timely.